SnowyMouse/invader/README.md

                                this to 0 disables budgeting.
 Default (new tag):
                                0
   -d --data <dir>              Use the specified data directory.
-  -D --dithering <channels>    Apply dithering to 16-bit, dxtn, or p8 bitmaps.
+  -D --dithering <channels>    Apply dithering to 16-bit or p8 bitmaps.
+This
-                               This does not save in .bitmap tags.
+                               does not save in .bitmap tags.
 Can be: a, rgb, or argb.
 Default: none -f --detail-fade <factor>    Set detail fade factor.
 Default (new tag): 0.0 -F --format <type>           Pixel format.
 Can be: 32-bit, 16-bit, monochrome, dxt5, dxt3, or dxt1.
 Default (new